-This is “nearly carbon-neutral” conference which is conducted entirely online.
-The format has its charms, not the least of which is that it could be international without involving air-travel.
+This “nearly carbon-neutral” conference is entirely online.
+It’s a format that has its charms, not the least of which is that it could be international without involving air-travel.
 But I must confess that I missed the usual drinks party.
 You know, actually meeting people and talking.
 In the flesh.